 In one direction country lanes wind round verdant rolling meadows spotted with cows and sheep.
 Thatched inns can be discovered by following footpaths through ancient woodlands which almost feel overloaded with unspoilt flora and fauna no matter what the time of year.

-In the other direction a few minutes’ walk will deliver you to the stunning Welcombe Mouth with its beach, surfing, dramatic cliffs, waterfall and remarkable unobstructed views directly west out over the Atlantic.
+In the other direction a short walk will deliver you to the stunning Welcombe Mouth with its beach, surfing, dramatic cliffs, waterfall and remarkable unobstructed views directly west out over the Atlantic.
 From here you can pick up the famous South West Coast path along this old wrecking shoreline for challenging walks and the most impressive vistas.

 The wildlife, serenity, geology, heritage and scenery available in and around Welcombe all combine to make this a very special place with a particular bucolic charm all of its own.